Did you know?

 The South African War, which included the Orange Free State, was one of Britain's longest and most expensive wars.

 The history of the Free State is a portrait of turbulence and turmoil.
-Previously called the Orange Free State, South Africa's Free Sate province is located between the Orange and Vaal Rivers and has seen its fair share of bloodshed.
+Previously called the Orange Free State, South Africa's Free Sate province is located between the Orange and Vaal rivers and has seen its fair share of bloodshed.

-Then in 1824, the first Dutch, German and French Hugenot farmers arrived from the Cape, followed by the first families of the Great Trek - a mass migration of Dutch-speaking colonists known as the Voortrekkers who left the Cape in search of independence.
+Then in 1824, the first Dutch, German and French Huguenot farmers arrived from the Cape, followed by the first families of the Great Trek – a mass migration of Dutch-speaking colonists known as the Voortrekkers who left the Cape in search of independence.